jessemiller/HamlPy/readme.md

         ...
     )

-If you don't put the HamlPy template loader first, then the standard Django template loaders will try to process it first.
+If you don't put the django-hamlpy template loader first, then the standard Django template loaders will try to process it first.
 Make sure your templates have a `.haml` or `.hamlpy` extension, and put them wherever you've told Django to expect to find templates (TEMPLATE_DIRS).